-In the early second century A.T., as a biological route to mesoscopic technology, experiments were performed on ants and a number of other types of social insects in an attempt to modify them into programmable tools on a nest or hive level.
-These modifications mainly consisted of giving them a more organised central command structure, so that programmed commands could be accurately implemented at the level of an individual insect, with accurate co-ordination between different parts of the nest.
+According to records stored on the first colonizing missions to Darwin, as a biological route to mesoscopic technology, early researchers of swarm technology performed experiments with ants and a number of other types of social insects in the early second century A.T., in an attempt to modify them into programmable tools on a nest or hive level.
+These modifications mainly consisted of giving them a more organized central command structure, so that programmed commands could be accurately implemented at the level of an individual insect, with accurate co-ordination between different parts of the nest.
 The insect's own pheromonal communications systems were used to achieve all of this by significantly increasing the flexibility, power and bandwidth of the colony's own communications network, and making it more two-way, providing feedback to the centre, as well as adding limited planning abilities to that centre.
 Each insect effectively became a cluster of nerve cells in a body that formed the nest as a whole, far more so than was the case with unmodified insects.

 Because pheromonal communication is volatile, so that insects using it can tell how old each message is by the state of the chemicals involved, baseline insects use volatile pheromones to map out things such as efficient ant run systems, and by choosing the chemical composition and volatility of a pheromone message allow important data to be distinguished from the relatively trivial.
 This provides a means of both communication and memory in one, and this methodology was retained and expanded in the experiments on insect-tech.

-Having survived the Nanodisaster Period, the ant-tech continued to be found in a number of laboratories.
-However, in a number of locations it had also escaped into the wild.
+These techniques survived the dark ages or were re-invented over the next few centuries, and ant-tech continued to be found in a number of laboratories across Terragen space.
+However, in a number of locations poorly-designed ant/biobot swarms had also escaped into the wild.
 In some places this wild ant-tech was able to compete with other wild life-forms and survived; in others it was not, and became extinct.

 Once communications were established, non-invasive investigation of the Anttechian (as it had, by then, become known) showed that, although it thought slowly on an overall level, being linked purely by pheromones rather than by electrochemical signals, it could act quickly on a local level, if only in a pre-programmed way.
 Its primary senses were touch, smell and taste, although it had hearing and crude sight at the level of the integrated vision of all the ants making it up.

-It had drives to survive and grow, and although sophont, because it had become so on its own, in isolation from other sophont minds, it was hardly what could be considered a well-rounded individual.
-However, after contact with the people of the Great Green Growth its intellect developed to the point that it became the equivalent of a baseline human.
+The Anttechain intelligence exhibited desires beyond survival and growth, but because it had developed on its own, in isolation from other sophont minds, the unified intelligence remained poorly socialized for decades.
+However, after a process of slow education within the facilities of the Great Green Growth, its intellect developed to the point that it became the equivalent of a baseline human, small hive mind, or vot hive with equivalent capabilities.
 It learned from the people there, while they, in turn, learned from it.

-In time the original Anttechian split into two, and those into more, and Anttechians began to spread out into Terragens space.
-By 10000 A.T. they have a number of small polities of their own scattered through Terragens space, but are also found living in any number of mixed-species polities throughout that space.
+In time the original Anttechian split into two, and those into more, and Anttechians began to spread out into the wider universe.
+By the present day. they have established a number of small polities of their own, scattered through Terragen space, but are also found in any number of mixed-species polities throughout the Terragen sphere.

 The time it takes for an Anttechian to respond to its surroundings in an 'interactive' (that is, not pre-programmed) manner depends on how spread out the members of the nest are.
 If they are all fairly close together, the time is in the seconds.
-If they are further away, this time can rise to the tens of seconds.
+If they are further away, this time can rise to at least tens of seconds to several minutes.
 In a nest where the inter-ant communications links are (for example) carried by radio rather than by means of pheromones the Anttechian will react much more quickly than this.

 When an Anttechian is spread out in its 'normal operating mode', the individual ants making it up cannot be pre-programmed subtly enough for detailed, intricate tasks such as surgery or debugging faulty microtech; the work must be done 'interactively', and thus slowly.
 However, given advance notice that it will be needing to do something this complex, a nest can reconfigure itself into a compact configuration, cutting down communications lags sufficiently that it can operate significantly faster than normal, so that although it is not doing subtle pre-programming of its individual ants it is controlling them much more in 'real time'.